 STRONG ACID-BASED TREATMENTS

 Acid-based treatments, which are much stronger than the over-the-counter remedies you can buy, are used to destroy the infected skin.
-Again, this treatment usually requires several sessions before the verruca is fully destroyed.
-This verruca treatment uses salicylic acid and is largely painless, although some people may feel a little discomfort in the treated verruca once the acid starts to work.
+Again, this treatment usually requires several sessions before the verruca is entirely destroyed.
+This method of verruca removal uses salicylic acid and is largely painless, although some people may feel a little discomfort in the treated verruca once the acid starts to work.

 What is the difference between warts and verrucas?

-Warts and Verrucas are caused by a strain of the human papilloma virus, once this virus is in your system it will stay forever, but may remain dormant.
+Warts and Verrucas are caused by a strain of the human papillomavirus, once this virus is in your system it will stay forever, but may remain dormant.
 The key difference between a wart and a verruca is its location – verrucae valgaris (the common wart) is usually found on the top of toes and on hands and fingers whereas verrucae pedis are found on the sole of the foot only.
 This virus is often picked up by wearing bare feet around swimming pools, public showers, on the school field, and even just by sharing a shower at home with someone else who has one.

 What Can Be Done To Reduce The Risk Of Contracting Or Spreading Verrucas?